TypeFox/monaco-languageclient/README.md

 # optionally: we assume everything is build as stated above
 npm run build
 # start the express server with the language server running in the same process.
-npm run start-example-node
+npm run start:example:server
 # alternative: start the express server with language server running in the external process.
-npm run start-example-node:ext
+npm run start:example:server:ext
 # build the webpack code
 npm run webpack:example-client-build
 # start http-server